Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

 - Karmic Death: Spinney alleges this in the case of the loggers.
 He himself is done in by his own caltrops.

-- My Car Hates Me: The jeep certainly seems to hate Humphreys.
-Him not just getting out of the car is justified by the car door being blocked by a rock lying on the road.
+- My Car Hates Me: The pickup truck certainly seems to hate Humphreys.
+Him not just getting out of the vehicle is justified by the car door being blocked by a rock lying on the road.

 - Pop the Tires: Ecoterrorists set up a tire spike on a road in the woods.
 Mulder, Scully, a guy from Federal Forest Service, and a guy from the logging company are screwed up because they have only one spare tire and must hike to the place they were heading.